Proud Boys leader arrested in Washington, D.C.

 Tarrio's arrest comes just 48 hours before his pro-Trump group is planning to rally Wednesday in Washington, D.C., in support of the president's last-ditch efforts to overturn the results of the presidential election.
 The D.C.
 National Guard plans to activate hundreds of troops to support D.C.
 Metropolitan Police if the rallies proceed as planned.
 The possession of the magazines is a felony in the District, and if Tarrio is charged with a felony, that could result in a "stay away" order from D.C.

-A source familiar with the case told CBS News his arrest was linked to his return to Washington.
+A source familiar with the case told CBS News his arrest was not related to the upcoming demonstrations, but rather to Tarrio's return to D.C. and his alleged past conduct.

-The charge is a misdemeanor.
+A source familiar with the case told CBS News that Tarrio is being held overnight in Washington, D.C.
+A charging decision in relation to the possession of the two high-capacity firearm magazines — a felony in the nation's capital — is pending.
+The charging decision is expected before Tuesday's hearing.

+Tarrio is currently being held on a misdemeanor charge.
 The source said hate crimes charges were considered, but the source also said there was a lack evidence to support those charges.
 Tarrio was arrested by D.C.
 Metropolitan Police while leaving a D.C. airport in a vehicle, and he was also charged with being in possession of a high-capacity firearm magazine, which is a felony in D.C.
 A charging decision was pending.

 Asbury United Methodist Church, which is on the District of Columbia Register of Historic Places and is the oldest Black church to remain on its original site, said its Black Lives Matter sign was burned in the street during pro-Trump rallies on December 12.